 WON’T THESE ALTERNATIVES JUST END UP BEING BOUGHT BY BIG COMPANIES?

 Most of the alternatives listed on here are technologically and legally structured in a way that means they cannot be bought or sold.

 The social networks listed are federated, which means there is no single site to buy, just thousands of independent sites linked together.
 Even if a particular site is sold, its users can move to another independent site on the same network.
 It would be virtually impossible for anyone to take control of the network as a whole.

 On top of all this, the software used is released under perpetual free open licences that make it legally impossible for it to be purchased.

 WHY ISN’T BRAVE LISTED IN THE BROWSER ALTERNATIVES?

 Brave is a commercial company funded by venture capital and its business model is built around advertising.
 They block ads on sites you browse, and replace them with their own ads.
 Other companies that have combined VC money with online ad-based business models have always ended up invading people’s privacy, sooner or later.

 Also, Peter Thiel (the head of Palantir and a member of Facebook’s board of directors) is a major investor in Brave.

 WHY ISN’T MAPS.ME LISTED IN THE GOOGLE MAPS ALTERNATIVES?

-Maps.me was bought by Russian tech giant Mail.Ru in 2014, and nowadays it contains privacy-invading trackers as well as advertisements.
+The Maps.me site was bought by Russian tech giant Mail.Ru in 2014, and nowadays it promotes an app contains privacy-invading trackers and advertisements.